puppup420247-org/EdgeEnterprise/edgeenterprise/edge-ie-mode-policies.md

 ## Redirect sites from Microsoft Edge to IE mode

-There are 2 options for identifying which sites should open in IE mode:
+There are two options for identifying which sites should open in IE mode:

 - (Recommended) [Configure sites on the Enterprise Site list](#configure-sites-on-the-enterprise-site-list)
 - [Configure all Intranet sites](#configure-all-intranet-sites)